kymatio/kymatio/README.md

 ## Important note: Deep Learning on ImageNet

-The Scattering Transform on ImageNet is not amenable without its `skcuda` backend.
-If you are willing to reproduce hybrid networks, or to incorporate the Scattering Transform in a supervised pipeline, please set `KYMATIO_BACKEND=skcuda`.
+If you wish to use the Scattering Transform as image preprocessing on Imagenet, it is recommended that you use the `skcuda` backend by setting the environment variable `KYMATIO_BACKEND_2D=skcuda` or changing the 2D default backend in the config file (`~/.config/kymatio/kymatio.cfg` for Linux).

 ## Documentation